 Aamir Ibrahim: I think the boom is yet to come in Pakistan.
 Mobile financial services have progressed a lot.
 Bill payments and money transfers are being done through phones.
 The third component, the mobile wallet concept, is still missing.
 A life without ATM is still to come.

 Customers of different financial services such as Mobicash and Omni, have to seamlessly interact with each other so they can share the money with ease.

 I think the trend goes like that Pakistan gets the innovation slightly after its neighbors.
 I can see that many e-commerce companies are performing well in the neighboring countries but sooner or later groups like Amazon will come to Pakistan.
 We are successfully experimenting with Black Fridays and groups like Daraz and TCS are making efforts.

 Technically speaking, e-commerce has 3 major components.
 1st is the Catalogue i-e the marketplace which we have developed very well.
 Kaymu is one such example.
 2nd is fulfillment i-e ensuring that what you have displayed in the catalog is available in your warehouse.

 Amazon is successful because they maintain an inventory in their warehouses which are huge.
 In Pakistan, there is no such capability of managing an E-commerce warehouse.
 To some extent, TCS is doing something in this area, but it is mostly absent.

 3rd component and the major one is payment solution.
 For dealing with the situation, we are trying to make JazzCash the defacto wallet for making digital payments in Pakistan.
-However, online payment solution is the weakest area in Pakistan until now.
-It is the seamless integration of these three elements that can give rise to e-commerce boom.
+However, the online payment solution is the weakest area in Pakistan until now.
+It is the seamless integration of these three elements that can give rise to the e-commerce boom.